ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-uninstall-language-packs-2019.md

 The language that they select has a language identifier (ID).
 The language ID determines the language that is used to display and interpret text that is on the site or site collection.
 For example, when a site owner creates a site in French, the site's toolbars, navigation bars, lists, and column headings appear in French.
 Similarly, if a site owner creates a site in Arabic, the site's toolbars, navigation bars, lists, and column headings appear in Arabic.
 In addition, the default left-to-right orientation of the site changes to a right-to-left orientation to correctly display Arabic text.

 The language packs that are installed on the SharePoint servers determine the list of available languages that you can use to create a site or site collection.
 By default, sites and site collections are created in the language in which SharePoint Server was installed.
 For example, if you install the Spanish version of SharePoint Server, the default language for sites, site collections, and web pages is Spanish.
 If someone has to create sites, site collections, or web pages in a language other than the default SharePoint Server language, you must install the language pack for that language on the SharePoint servers.
-For example, if you are running the French version of SharePoint Server, and a site owner wants to create sites in French, English, and Spanish, you must install the English and Spanish language packs on the SharePoint servers.
+For example, if you're running the French version of SharePoint Server, and a site owner wants to create sites in French, English, and Spanish, you must install the English and Spanish language packs on the SharePoint servers.

 By default, when a site owner creates a new web page in a site, the site displays text in the language that is specified by the language ID.